MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

     az storage container create --account-name stmslearnvisionSUFFIX --name training-images --auth-mode login
     ```

+9. Repeat the above steps to create a third container for hosting the images you will use in the next exercise to evaluate your custom model.
+Again, replace the `SUFFIX` token in the Storage Account name with your initials or another value to ensure the account name is globally unique before running the command.

+    ```azurecli
+    az storage container create --account-name stmslearnvisionSUFFIX --name evaluation-images --auth-mode login
+    ```

-9. You can now close the Azure Cloud Shell pane in your browser window.
+10. You can now close the Azure Cloud Shell pane in your browser window.

 ## Configure a CORS rule on the storage account